1 888 370 6765

 Thailand

-Thailand's adventurous lovers often take risks on Valentine's Day, with skydiving, bunjee jumping, and underwater weddings becoming common traditions!
+In Thailand, adventurous lovers often take risks on Valentine's Day, with skydiving, bungee jumping, and underwater weddings becoming common traditions!

 Wales

-The Welsh get a jump on the rest of the world for Valentine's Day, instead celebrating St. Dwynwen's Day on January 25.
-He's the patron saint of lovers, and men traditionally give their significant others hand-carved wooden spoons, which hearken back to the time when love-sick Welsh sailors carved designs into their spoons to give to their lovers upon returning home.
+The Welsh get a jump on the rest of the world for Valentine's Day, instead celebrating St. Dwynwen's Day on January 25th.
+He's the patron saint of lovers, and men in Wales traditionally give their significant others hand-carved wooden spoons, which hearken back to the time when love-sick Welsh sailors carved designs into their spoons to give to their lovers upon returning home.

-So there you have it!
-If you thought Valentine's Day was just about giving out candies, cards, and hugs in the middle of February, think again!
-It's a wide world out there, and we're happy to help broaden your understanding of it, either here on the blog or on one of our 47 small-group tours.
+So there you have it ... if you thought Valentine's Day was just about giving out candies, cards, and hugs in the middle of February, think again!
+It's a wide world out there, and we're happy to help broaden your understanding of it, either here on our blog or on one of our small group tours.

 Monday-Friday 9 a.m. to 7 p.m.
 ET